majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

 6. Check for any errors, and debug them as needed.

-7. Take a screenshot of the successful compilation of the contract, and add it to the Evaluation Evidence section of the `README.md` file for your Git repository.

 ### Step 4: Deploy and Test the Crowdsale on a Local Blockchain

-In this subsection, you’ll deploy the crowdsale to a local blockchain.
+In this subsection, we deploy the crowdsale to a local blockchain.
 You’ll then perform a real-world, preproduction test of your crowdsale.
 To do so, complete the following steps:

-> **Important:** Record a short video or take screenshots that illustrate the following steps as evidence of your deployed crowdsale contract.

 1. Deploy the crowdsale to a local blockchain by using Remix, MetaMask, and Ganache.